 Classic Cioppino is always served with bread, usually toasted garlic bread.
 It's easy to make your own garlic butter that you can add to any bread.
 You can also purchase pre-made garlic bread.

-And then if you want to go all out, you can make my No-Knead Rosemary Bread for one more homemade touch.
-You can easily omit the rosemary if you want to.
+And then if you want to go all out, you can make my No-Knead Rosemary Bread or my Dutch Oven Sourdough Bread for one more homemade touch.
 Just remember you need to plan in advance and make the dough the day before you make the soup.

 How to Make Garlic Bread